All About Ocarinas, Recorders, Tin Whistles, and Native American Flutes

 Tin whistles and recorders are easy for beginners to start with, too.
 But they require greater effort if you wish to explore all their possibilities.
 Some whistlers progress into fast-fingered ornamentation and chromatics while some recorder players take on ambitious classical music.

-In the end, the old saw applies to each of these folk flutes: It's easy to learn but takes a lifetime to master.
+In the end, the old saying applies to each of these folk flutes: It's easy to learn but takes a lifetime to master.

 So what are waiting for?
 Grab a folk flute and begin your musical journey!